 Tashmica Torok - Firecracker Foundation | Founding Co-Director

 Tashmica Torok is a nationally recognized survivor activist working to end child sexual abuse.
-She is a powerhouse fundraiser and movement maker who has raised hundreds of thousands of dollars and countless volunteer hours in support of her work.
+She is a powerhouse fundraiser and movement maker who has raised hundreds of thousands of dollars and countless volunteer hours to support her work.

 She is a member of the Just Beginnings Inaugural Cohort, Lansing Area Transformative Justice Collective, MSU’s SANE Advisory Board, and Survivor Strong’s Board of Directors.
 She has trained hundreds of parents, educators, social workers, and other community stakeholders in topics related to child sexual abuse, trauma, militant self-care, and prevention.
 She is also a published storyteller.
 Most recently, she is a contributor to Love With Accountability: Digging up the roots of child sexual abuse which is currently available on AK Press.